jkeen871/mcpcollect/README.md

 			* Multiple host selections are supported (-h host1 -h host2)

     -l -- Run on your localhost with ssh access to a Cfg or Salt node.
 This option also requires the -s switch

-			* Note this requires ssh keys to be installed from your local host to the cfg node, or you will be prompted many times for your ssh password
+			be prompted many times for your ssh password

     -p -- Preview only --Do not collect any files, previews what will be collected for each grain

     -s -- <cfg node or salt node>
+    		 Run on your localhost with ssh access to a Cfg or Salt node.
 	 			* REQUIRED : hostname or IP of the salt of config host.
+	 			* Note this requires ssh keys to be installed from your  local host to the cfg node, or you will be prompted many times for your ssh password.

     -y -- Autoconfirm -- Do not print confirmation and summary prompt